 CMS (Content Management System) websites are business websites that are based on CMS designs.
-These websites are the regular domain for the company with the added benefit of CMS platform website.
+These websites are the regular domain for the company with the added benefit of a CMS platform website.
 This means the person in charge of the website or software can easily change, add, or subtract any information or pictures on the pages.
 The best part about CMS is that experience with programming is not required.
 You do not need to know web development languages in order to run a CMS successfully.

 Someone working with CMS platforms doesn’t need the experience and training in programming or HTML in order to work with a CMS platform website and update or change things.
 With CMS, companies don’t have to wait too long or hope someone else can update their website.
 Anyone in the company with access to the website can easily work with CMS and update the content.
 Using this system provides an updated web page that looks good to your audience.

 WordPress offers a specially priced business plan starting at $25 per month.
 This plan provides access to all WordPress has to offer, including PSD to WordPress services.
 This includes their array of themes in the theme store, unlimited storage for all your documents and information, and a customized domain, specially designed for your business.

 - One of the benefits of using WordPress is the ease of access.
-Because it doesn’t require PHP or HTML programming, users without a programming background can easily use WordPress and its functions without problems.
+Because it doesn’t require PHP or HTML programming, users without a programming background can easily use WordPress themes and their functions without problems.

 - The multitude of free and paid templates available is another perk WordPress offers.
 It provides choices to give your website the look it needs to stay professional while drawing people in.
 These templates are available in many forms and contain an array of graphics to continue keeping your website looking fresh.